EscolaLMS/API/README.md

 [https://escola-lms-api.stage.etd24.pl/api/documentation](https://escola-lms-api.stage.etd24.pl/api/documentation)

 This is fully working demo. **Note** that content is regeneraed every day - it's a seeder that is not persistent, every day database and files are cleared and rebuilt from skratch.

+## Test

+There are hundreds of tests in the packages and they are divided into:

+### Integration packages test

+Each packge contains their own php integration test this repo runs all of the

+To run use `./vendor/bin/phpunit`

+### End-to-end tests

+[Cypress.io](https://docs.cypress.io/) is running end-to-end tests

+To launch those use `yarn && yarn run cypress open`

 ## Tasks